Dale E. Stovall: Rescue of Roger Locher

 On June 1, 1972, his 22nd day behind enemy lines, he was finally able to contact a flight of American jets overhead, calling, "Any U.S. aircraft, if you read Oyster 1 Bravo, come up on Guard".
-Lt.
-James Dunn and others, including Capt.
-Steve Ritchie in one of the F-4 aircraft overhead, heard his radio call and remembered Locher's call sign.
+Lieutenant James Dunn and others, including Captain Steve Ritchie in one of the F-4 aircraft overhead, heard his radio call and remembered Locher's call sign.
 When the aircraft answered, Locher calmly responded, "Guys I've been down here a long time, any chance of picking me up?"
-His transmissions left some Americans who did not hear his call in doubt about the authenticity of his message, and they believed that the NVA may have manipulated a POW into impersonating him, setting a trap for the would-be rescuers.
+His transmissions left some Americans who did not hear his call in doubt about the authenticity of his message, and they believed that the People's Army of Vietnam may have manipulated a POW into impersonating him, setting a trap for the would-be rescuers.

 Rescue operation

-Capt.
-Stovall, based at Nakhon Phanom Royal Thai Navy Base in Thailand responded, piloting a HH-53 from the 40th Aerospace Rescue and Recovery Squadron along with a rescue force consisting of several A-1Hs and another HH-53.
+Captain Stovall, based at Nakhon Phanom Royal Thai Navy Base in Thailand responded, piloting a HH-53 from the 40th Aerospace Rescue and Recovery Squadron along with a rescue force consisting of several A-1Hs and another HH-53.
 As they neared Locher's position, the A-1 Skyraiders and HH-53C helicopters came under attack from two MiGs, several surface-to-air missiles and gunfire.
 The rescue force eluded one MiG in a narrow canyon, but were eventually driven back by the enemy fire and failed to get through to Locher on June 1.

 On June 2, 1972, General John Vogt, commander of the 7th Air Force canceled the entire strike mission set for Hanoi on that day.
-He sent a task force of 119 aircraft including Stovall piloting his HH-53 rescue helicopter, bombers, and an array of F-4 escorts, EB-66s, A-1Hs, F105G Weasels, and KC135 tankers to get Locher out.
+He sent a task force of 119 aircraft including Stovall piloting his HH-53, bombers, and an array of F-4 escorts, EB-66s, A-1Hs, F-105G Weasels, and KC135 tankers to get Locher out.
 "We shut down the war to go get Roger Locher," Stovall later said.

-Capt.
-Ronald E. Smith in an A-1H guided Capt.
-Stovall to Locher's position.
+Captain Ronald E. Smith in an A-1H guided Stovall to Locher's position.
 Only when Locher rose out of the jungle canopy riding the jungle penetrator were all of the Americans sure it was him.
 Despite their proximity to Yên Bái Air Base, no aircraft were lost during Locher's rescue.
 At only 60 miles (97 km) from Hanoi, it was the deepest rescue inside North Vietnam during the Vietnam War.